Explore Courses

 The report helps the webmaster to analyze the number of conversions generated by each conversion path.
 It provides a rewind replay of the journey.

-How to access?
+How to access it?

 Go to Conversions > Goals > Reverse Goal Path to access the report.

-46. What is site speed report in Google analytics?
+46. What is site speed report in Google Analytics?

 A slow site can harm your website ranking.
 So, it’s important to have good website speed.
 To collect site speed data, Go to reports, select behavior > site speed.

-Site speed reports show how quickly your website loads and ready to interact with visitors.
+Site speed reports show how quickly your website loads and is ready to interact with visitors.
 It helps you to identify the areas to be improved.

 The Site Speed reports measure three aspects of latency: